ryanczm/Analytic-Musings/Experience.md

         <p>
         As an analyst, I was responsible for the daily price assessment process for middle (jet fuel, diesel) and heavy distillates (marine fuel).
         </p>
-        <p>I used Python to automate data parsing and price assessments, formulating assessment/market rules as a constraint programming/optimization problem with <code>cpmpy</code>, <code>scipy</code> and <code>cvxpy</code>, resulting in a more objective assessment process with significant time savings.
-I also conducted research on renewable biofuels pricing.
+        <p>I used Python to automate data parsing and price assessments, formulating assessment/market rules as a constraint programming/optimization problem, resulting in a more objective assessment process with significant time savings.
         </p>
     </div>
 </div>